SPIP, a publishing system

 The best (and historically first) example of the use of SPIP is the e-zine uZine2 (it was initially the specific code of this site which was used to create the original SPIP).
 Amongst other sites running under SPIP, we would like to mention Le Monde Diplomatique in English and Vacarme.

-In order to get deeper into SPIP, you are advised to read the documentation, the examples and the "first steps" as proposed in this section.
-Mailing lists are also at your disposal to exchange enquiries and tips.
-Goodbye for now!
+In order to get deeper into SPIP, we recommend that you carefully read the online documentation, the examples and the "first steps" offered in this section.
+Mailing lists are also available for posting questions and offering helpful tips.
+And if you’re really keen, there’s also the SPIP Programmer’s Guide